tkdevops-commit/digital-tools/README.md

 The purpose is to build supporting digital tools for larger digital, madia, business and enterprise based projects.

-All avaliable tools will listed on this readme page.
+All avaliable tools will listed on this readme page, just read the tool description and click the hyperlink.

 ---